Chart Color Schemes

 Regency Downs features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.7% of all households, including 35.8% couples with children, 30.3% couples without children, and 13.2% single parent families.
-Non-family households comprise the remaining 19.3%, with lone person households at 16.5% and group households comprising 3.2%.
+Non-family households account for the remaining 19.3%, with lone person households at 16.5% and group households comprising 3.2%.
 The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households